ampproject/amphtml/extensions/amp-social-share/amp-social-share.md

 Selects a provider type.
 This is required for both pre-configured and non-configured providers.

+##### data-target

+Specifies the target in which to open the target.
+The default is `_blank` for all cases other than email/SMS on iOS, in which case the target is set to `_top`.

+Please note that we only suggest using this override for email.

 ##### data-share-endpoint

 This attribute is **required for non-configured providers**.